 - You may find our shower facilities convenient.
 Kindly show your ID card to the attendant on duty whenever you would like to shower here.

 - Valet parking is available on all days of the week.
 Please hand over your car key to our valets for everybody’s convenience.
 Please park all the way in to the second driveway.
 The first driveway is for building residents only.

 - We will be keeping track of your progress once every month.
 Speak to the trainer about this.

-- Foreign exercise-wear and low-calorie snacks are available at the BA Accessory Corner and at the Pilates Hub.
+- Foreign exercise-wear and low-calorie snacks are available at the BA Accessory Corner and at our pilates studio - Pilates Hub.

 - Please bring a towel along to use on your floor mats that will be provided by us.

 - Don’t eat about 2 hours before a session.
 If you’re very hungry, you could eat a light carbohydrate snack before you come in, but make sure you keep a gap of at least 1½ hours between your snack and your workout.

 - Enrolment can only be for the whole month or for consecutive months.
 Your sessions can be taken during the term only, and not beyond that.
 Your sessions cannot be carried forward into the next term.